-6.3.1 There is no standing water on site.
-Two ponds are visible on OS mapping or aerial photography within 250m of the site boundaries.
-Pond 1 is a long, narrow body of standing water in the former quarry c.112m to the North-west of the site.
-Pond 2 is a large pond in an industrial area c.162m to the South-east (Figure 4).
-Whilst full access to these ponds was not taken due to them being outside the site boundary, they could both be viewed from adjacent public rights of ways and HSI scores have been compiled.
-They have been reviewed more closely during other surveys for adjacent land.
+6.3.1 There is no standing water on site or shown on OS mapping within 250m of the site boundaries.
+Two ponds are however known of within this range, and are visible on aerial photography, in a disused quarry to the North (Figure 4).
+Both ponds are long, narrow and at the base of steep sided excavations.
+Whilst full access to these ponds was not taken due to them being outside the site boundary, they could both be viewed from adjacent public rights of way and HSI scores have been compiled.